Dymchurch Primary School

-You can claim your free milk entitlement for your child or pay to have milk available for your child (if over 5) by registering with CoolMilk: https://www.coolmilk.com
+You can claim your free milk entitlement for your child or pay to have milk available for your child (if over 5) by registering with CoolMilk

-For information about enrolling your child at Dymchurch Primary School, please call the school office.
-Parents are welcome to make an appointment to visit the school by telephoning 01303 872377
+For information about enrolling your child at Dymchurch Primary School, please click below.
+Parents are welcome to make an appointment to visit the school by telephoning the School Office on 01303 872377.

 Parents should inform the school by telephone on the first morning of an absence by 10am and provide a reason for the pupil's absence.
 The school will contact the pupil's family and thereafter other emergency contacts if no explanation is given to confirm the reason for the child’s absence.
 A letter is required on the child’s return to school confirming the reason for their absence.